nWrightSB/pmm_int/overview_messaging.md

 Know when issues are discovered in your favorite packages - without scouring documentation and patch notes.

-    - Automatically resolve vulnerabilites across the entire life cycle, as they are disovered
+    - Automatically resolve vulnerabilites across the entire life cycle, as they are discovered
     - **Metis** provides alternative suggestions to keep you working
     - Know when fixes are available the second they are deployed